Mark Blake (writer)

 Mark Blake is a British music journalist and author.
 His work has been published since 1989 in The Times and The Daily Telegraph, and the music magazines Q, Mojo, Classic Rock, Music Week and Prog.

 Career

-Blake is the author of Us And Them: The Authorised Story Of Hipgnosis, published by Nine Eight Books in February 2023, Magnifico!
-The A–Z Of Queen, published by Nine Eight Books in November 2021, and Bring It On Home: Peter Grant, The Story Of Rock's Greatest Manager, published by Little Brown/Da Capo in the UK and US in 2018, and voted a Music Book Of The Year in The Sunday Times, The Times, Daily Mail and The Daily Telegraph.
+Mark Blake is the author of Pink Floyd: Shine On.
+The Definitive Oral History, published by New Modern Books in 2025 in the UK and Pegasus Books in the US, Dreams: The Many Lives Of Fleetwood Mac (2024), Us And Them: The Authorised Story Of Hipgnosis (2023), Magnifico!
+The A–Z Of Queen (2921), all published by Nine Eight Books, and Bring It On Home: Peter Grant, The Story Of Rock's Greatest Manager, published by Little Brown/Da Capo in the UK and US in 2018, and voted a Music Book Of The Year in The Sunday Times, The Times, Daily Mail and The Daily Telegraph.